 What Do Ranunculus Look Like?

 Depending upon the species, Persian buttercup flowers grow to be a foot-high to 18″ inches high in mounds measuring 6″ to 12″ inches across.
 There are some smaller Ranunculus asiaticus varieties that top out at about 10″ inches high.

 The beautiful blooms may be 3″ to 6″ inches across.
-Persian buttercups begin to bloom early in the spring garden and continues blooming until mid-summer.
+Persian buttercups begin to bloom early in the spring garden and continue blooming until mid-summer.
 When Ranunculus asiaticus bloom they come in a wide range of colors including:

 - White – Ranunculus asiaticus